 Cold Depression is our single biggest challenge as we enter the Aquarian Age.
 It affects vitality of spirit and leads us to behave in ways we would not otherwise.
-Yogi Bhajan, the Master of Kundalini Yoga, cautioned us that as we transition into the Aquarian Age, that is, through 2038, that humanity would suffer from a phenomenon he called Cold Depression.
+As we transition into the Aquarian Age, that is, through 2038, humanity will suffer from a phenomenon called Cold Depression.

 What is Cold Depression?

 It is when the external demand is greater than the internal capacity to deliver and we have spent our reserves.
 We are depressed but we are so numb and insensitive to our own self, we do not feel it.
 The depression is therefore, “cold.”
 This leads us to inner anger and isolation from our soul.
 Cold Depression is when we are cut off from our spirit, source, strength and inner guidance.
-At its core is a deep sense of loneliness, a prevailing sense of anxiety and a loss of meaning.
-Yogi Bhajan called this, “The Silence of the Soul”.
+At its core is a deep sense of loneliness, a prevailing sense of anxiety and a loss of meaning, “The Silence of the Soul”.

 We instinctively counter the numbness of Cold Depression with behavior that fulfills the need for stimulation.
 A person experiencing Cold Depression does not seem depressed to herself or others.
 This is because she is busy, active, and appears energized.
 She may overwork, create “emergencies” or drink 6 energy drinks a day.
 He may engage in extreme sports, risk taking or substance abuse.
 The insensitivity of Cold Depression leads to reactivity, impatience and drama.
 Do you know anyone like this?